IrisShaders/ShaderDoc/iris-features.md

 uniform float thunderStrength;
 ```

-## Player health, air, and hunger (Iris 1.2.7)
+## Player health, air, armor, and hunger (Iris 1.2.7 - 1.6.15)

 These are multiple declarations to read player health, air, and hunger.
+Armor was added in 1.6.15.

 The uniforms marked with `current` are 0-1.
 To get them as a full value, multiply them by their `max` values.